What Are Clients Looking For in A Personal Trainer?

-If you want to ensure that clients flock your way and stick with you until the moment they can’t move anymore, here’s a checklist of expectations you should meet:
+If you want to ensure that clients flock your way and stick with you, here’s a checklist of expectations you should meet:

 Clients nowadays are incredibly savvy, especially with so many resources available to them.
 And the first thing they will look for in any PT they work with is credentials.